uptechteam/Coordinator-MVVM-Rx-Example/Carthage/Checkouts/RxSwift/Documentation/Examples.md

 // and "6 is positive" will be printed.

-// Now, let's change the value of `b` b.value = -8                                 // doesn't print anything
+// Now, let's change the value of `b` b.accept(-8)                                 // doesn't print anything
 // The sum of the latest values, `4 + (-8)`, is `-4`.
 // Since this is not `>= 0`, `map` doesn't get executed.
 // This means that `c` still contains "6 is positive"